WHY VISIT SCOTLAND & NORTHERN ENGLAND

 You might also encounter midges, pesky little flies that swarm near lakes and streams, especially in the Scottish Highlands and Scottish Isles.
-They’re at are at their worst during twilight hours from mid-June to mid-August.
+They are at their worst during twilight hours from mid-June to mid-August.
 You can help avoid bites by wearing long sleeves/trousers in light colours and by bringing some Avon Skin-So-Soft body oil spray, the repellent of choice for Britain’s Royal Marines.

 WINTER TIPS: Temperatures do not often drop below freezing, but an insulated jacket is recommended due to the cool northerly winds.
 Also bring some warmer layers along with an insulated coat, scarf, gloves, hat and warm shoes or insulated boots with at least one pair of thick woollen socks.